GavinMendelGleason/blog/entries/big_data_terminusdb.md

 However, sometimes, as with the original use-case, enormous datasets are precisely what we want.
-Recently one active member of TerminusDB's community asked us if we could load the OpenAlex data-set, which incorporates an enormous amount of information on scientific publishing.
+Recently one active member of TerminusDB's community asked us if we could load the Authors collection from the OpenAlex data-set, which incorporates an enormous amount of information on scientific publishing.

 TerminusDB's internals are designed to store very compact representations of graphs, so we figured (with some back-of-the-napkin